 The two chronic daily headaches often have no identifiable cause.
 In many cases, the exact causes of chronic headaches are not known.

-Health problems that can cause non-primary chronic daily headaches, include –
+Health problems that can cause non-primary chronic daily headaches include –

 - Swelling or other problems with blood vessels in and around the brain, including stroke

-- Infection, such as meningitis
+- Infections, such as meningitis

-- Pressure inside the skull (intracranial)
+- The pressure inside the skull (intracranial)

 - Brain Tumor